BigBinary Blog

 The ActiveRecord::RecordNotUnique

-in the example above now says
+error in the example above now says the

-the index_articles_on_slug
+index_articles_on_slug

 unique constraint is violated.
+Note how it

-for the unique constraint violated on the title
+intentionally didn't raise an error for the unique constraint violated on the

 and author

-by the fourth record in the examplea above.
+columns by the fourth record in the examplea above.

 Now we will remove (or fix) the record that has same slug.